Hiteswar Saikia: Early Congress activities (1958–1974)

+Home Minister (1974–1978)

-When he was elected, he was included in the newly formed Sarat Chandra Sinha Ministry.
-He was given a junior rank as a minister of state and was given the three portfolios of Home, Education and Public relations in 1972.
+Following his election Saikia was brought into the newly formed Sarat Chandra Sinha Ministry.
+He was given a junior rank as a minister of state and in 1972 assumed responsibility for the three portfolios of Home, Education and Public relations.

-In 1974 the Chief Minister, Mr. Sarat Chandra Sinha upgraded him to a full scale minister of Cabinet rank with the all-important Home portfolio entrusted to him.
-This was a turning point in his career.
-While he was still the Vice Principal of the college where he had taught history, he thrice was to hold the education portfolio: under the chief minister of Sarat Chandra Sinha, it was from May 1972 to March 1974; under a stop-gap Chief Minister, Syeda Anwara Taimur from December 1980 to June 1981 and under yet another stop-gap Chief Minister, Keshab Gogoi, between January and March 1982.
+In 1974 the Chief Minister, Mr. Sarat Chandra Sinha, rewarded him as a minister of Cabinet rank with the all-important Home portfolio entrusted to his person.
+This was a decisive turning point in his career.
+During his time as the Vice-Principal of the college where he had taught history he was destined to hold the education portfolio for three terms of office.
+He first assumed responsibility under the chief minister of Sarat Chandra Sinha between May 1972 and March 1974.

+Saikia made far-reaching changes towards raising the status of police officers and of ordinary constables.
+He revamped the department so as to be rid of many former colonial hangovers dating back to British rule.
+In this way his changes allowed for a battalion of uniformed persons to be true sentinels of the law.
+He established the Forensic Laboratory at Guwahati, the capital of Assam and set up the 'single digit fingerprint bureau'.
+He turned his attention toward bifurcating the Criminal Intelligence Department through creating a Special Branch that was to be run independently.
+Thereafter he improved the functioning of the 'Assam Police Radio Organization' by modernising its equipment.
+Finally, he established a separate training centre for the armed police.
+But soon some cracks developed in the alliance.

+Later activities and Education Minister (1978–1982)

-Just a few months before the withdrawal of the President's rule in Assam, Saikia parted ways with Sarat Chandra Sinha and he joined Congress (I) in 1980.
-Saikia was sounded out as to his taking the leadership of the party on several occasions and declined.
+Just a few months before the withdrawal of the President's rule in Assam Saikia parted ways with Sarat Chandra Sinha.
+He joined Congress (I) in 1980 and was sounded out as to his possible taking-over of the leadership of the party.
+On several occasions he was approached, but he declined the honour.
 Saikia's political maturity and organizing ability eventually caught the eye of Indira Gandhi.
-When the expiry date of President's rule was approaching, a constitutional crisis appeared on Assam's political horizon.
-Indira Gandhi came to Assam to study the whole situation occurring.
+When the expiry date of the President's rule was approaching it seemed that a constitutional crisis was about to appear on Assam's political horizon.
+However, Indira Gandhi came to Assam to evaluate the whole situation and was able to resolve the debacle.